MicrosoftDocs/power-automate-docs/articles/guidance/planning/various-types-process-automation.md

 to avoid making changes that break the way existing API rules work.

-Conversely, RPA is susceptible to breaking when things change, such as when updates are applied to a local computer's environment or the layout of an application's screens.<!--note from editor: Suggested.--> Additionally, you must take great care to ensure that you've been clear in your instructions to the robot.
+Conversely, RPA is susceptible to breaking when things change, such as when updates are applied to a local computer's environment or the layout of an application's screens.<!--note from editor: Suggested.--><!--tayoshi:OK, thanks--> Additionally, you must take great care to ensure that you've been clear in your instructions to the robot.
 For example, if you selected cell B3 in a worksheet, do you want the robot to select cell B3 every time?
 Do you want it to select the first empty cell in column B?
 Do you want it to select the cell in column B for the row where column A is set to a specific value?
-When using RPA, it's easy to give instructions or assume that decisions have been made<!--note from editor: Suggested.--> that aren't obvious just from recording your mouse clicks and keyboard entries.
+When using RPA, it's easy to give instructions or assume that decisions have been made<!--note from editor: Suggested.--><!--tayoshi:OK, thanks--> that aren't obvious just from recording your mouse clicks and keyboard entries.
 It might take some iteration to ensure that you've provided all the necessary instructions, including what to do in case of errors.